anaef/lua-h3/doc/Region.md

 Returns a list of cells at the specified resolution that are contained by a polygon.
 Containment is determined by the centroid of each cell.
 The polygon is represented as a list of its outer ring followed by zero or more holes.
 Rings and holes are each represented as a list of lists of latitude and longitude.

+> [!IMPORTANT]
-Rings must be counterclockwise, and holes must be clockwise.
+> Following [GeoJSON](https://geojson.org/), rings must be counterclockwise, and holes must be
+> clockwise.
+Both must be closed, and have at least four positions.

 Example: